dan-fritchman/Thesis/content.md

 </g>
 ```

 The three child elements are required to be stored in the order (symbol, name, of).
-The lack of valid values for any of the three child elements shall generate a `SchematicError`.
-The presence of any additional children shall also generate a `SchematicError`.
+The lack of valid values for any of the three child elements renders the instance invalid.
+The presence of any additional children shall also renders the instance invalid.

 ### Circuit Elements

 SVG schematics instantiate circuit elements from a library of pre-defined symbols.
-A schematic importer must be aware of this libray's contents, as it dictates much of the schematic's connectivity.
+Any paired schematic importer must be aware of this libray's contents, as it dictates much of the schematic's connectivity.

 The `kind` field of each `Instance` serves as a reference to a `Element` type.
 Each `Element` consists of: